romelgomez/digital-ocean-how-to-set-up-a-nodejs-application-for-production-on-ubuntu-16.04/README.md

 Take into account the dot at the end of the line, `git clone git@github.com:repository-name.git .`, That is for clone in the same folder, e.g you are in /www/html, then clone the repository as I say previously, and all the files will be there without repository folder name.

 Everytime you modified the process that run as deamon e.g: **server/app.js**, **index.js**.
-You have to stop, delete an start again to see the changes.
+You have to stop, delete an start again the deamon to see the changes.

 ```
 $ pm2 list                      # List all processes started with PM2